List of 40 Famous Forests in India to visit

 Sanjay Gandhi National Park is Famous for Which Animal

 Chital deer and leopard are the main mammals here.
-Other mammals include Black-naped Hares, Barking deer, striped Hyenas, Civets, Four-horned Antelope, Mouse Deer, and Monkeys.
+Other mammals include Black-naped Hares, Barking deer, striped Hyenas, Civets, Four-horned Antelopes, Mouse Deer, and Monkeys.

 Reptiles like crocodiles, pythons, and other poisonous snakes can also be seen.
-The park is also well known for its butterfly preservation, and more than 170 butterfly species have been identified to be endemic to this area.
+The park is also well known for its butterfly preservation, and more than 170 butterfly species have been identified as endemic to this area.

 Best Time to Visit Sanjay Gandhi National Park